aaronge-2020/Sig3-Detection/README.md

 ## Dataset Preprocessing

-This section details the Python scripts used to ingest and process data for [mutational signature analysis](https://en.wikipedia.org/wiki/Mutational_signatures), from public datasets in the [International Consortium for Cancer and Genomics (ICGC) Data Portal](https://dcc.icgc.org/), with an emphasis on adherence to [FAIR (Findable, Accessible, Interoperable, and Reusable) principles](https://www.go-fair.org/fair-principles/).
+This section describes the Python scripts used to ingest and process data for [mutational signature analysis](https://en.wikipedia.org/wiki/Mutational_signatures), from public datasets in the [International Consortium for Cancer and Genomics (ICGC) Data Portal](https://dcc.icgc.org/), with an emphasis on adherence to [FAIR (Findable, Accessible, Interoperable, and Reusable) principles](https://www.go-fair.org/fair-principles/).

 ### Consuming ICGC Data